 Attendance Calculator

-Free attendance calculator for school, college, university, and office.
-Find your current attendance percentage, how many classes or days you need to attend to reach 75% (or any target), and how many you can safely miss.
-Track by classes or days — works for students, employees, and any institution with minimum attendance requirements.
+Free attendance calculator.
+Find your attendance %, classes needed to reach 75% (or any target), and how many you can safely miss.
+Track by classes or days.

 Total number of classes in your semester or course